Dook97/avl_trees/README.md

 depth(left_subtree)` though this is not how it's calculated or maintained in this implementation.
 More on that below.

-### `avl_key_t`

-Is an alias for `uint32_t`.

 ### `avl_find_getaddr`

 Is an internal implementation of the find operation.
-It recieves key of the seeked node, pointer to the root struct and  a pointer to variable in which a pointer to father's pointer to the seeked node is stored.
+It recieves key of the seeked node, pointer to the root struct and  a pointer to a variable in which a pointer to father's pointer to the seeked node is stored.

 Having this pointer is very handy in several places, because it allows us to avoid dealing with root node edge cases and also having to figure out which of the two son pointers belongs to our node.

-Same as the public facing function it returns 1 if node with given key was found otherwise it returns 0.
+It returns 1 if node with given key was found otherwise 0.

 ### `rotate`